|Targeted News Service|

 A student owned vehicle requires insurance in most states.
 Parents should discuss coverage on a student owned vehicle before their children go to college to make certain coverage is adequate and cost effective.
 It may make sense for a student to keep a car on a parent's policy.

-However, if a student decides to shop for a new auto insurance policy, there may be differing minimum coverage laws in the state where the college is located compared with New Jersey.
-Students should check with a New Jersey licensed insurance agent to explore the best options for them while away at school.
+However, if a student decides to shop for a new auto insurance policy, there may be differing minimum coverage laws in the state where the college is located compared with

 Also, some students who live on campus and have a car will sometimes find that their auto rates increased.
 Since auto insurance rates are based on territory, a student's insurance company might increase rates if a student moves from home in a community where insurance rates are lower to a college campus where they are higher.
 Not all insurance companies do this, so students moving away to college and taking a car, should check with their auto insurer to see if the move affects their auto insurance rates.